fotistsakiris/Ideej-k-fkjsdfio/README.md

 [React Native - The Practical Guide](https://www.udemy.com/react-native-the-practical-guide/)

+## TODO
+### fix scrollView when having a lot of items in CartScreen,
+### fix change tab from cartScreen to home.
+It needs to tab it twice. - Also from favorites...

 # Packages installed:
 ### redux react-redux react-navigation react-navigation-stack react-navigation-header-buttons, react-navigation react-navigation-tabs react-navigation react-navigation-drawer
 ### react-navigation-material-bottom-tabs